 A dad’s compulsion to linger on the toilet after a poop is strong.
 After all, the room is private, locked, quiet, and the fantasy league, social feed, and daily news are glowing at the fingertips.
-Now, for those that tend to dally in the throne room, there’s good news—while your wife is banging on the door, going on about hemorrhoids or whatever, you can sit confident.
-Because we called a top gastroenterologist and he says, as long as you’re not straining, you’re fine.
+Now, for those that tend to dally in the throne room, there’s good news — while your wife is banging on the door, going on about hemorrhoids or whatever, you can sit confident.
+Because we called a top gastroenterologist and he says that as long as you’re not straining when you sit on the toilet for hours on end, you’re fine.

-Dr. Satish S.C.
-Rao, director of neurogastroenterology and motility at the Medical College of Georgia at Augusta University, was unequivocal.
-Is there any medical issue with the way the buttocks interacts with the toilet seat that could somehow cause trauma to the anus?
+Satish S.C.
+Rao, M.D., Ph.D., director of neurogastroenterology and motility at the Medical College of Georgia at Augusta University, was unequivocal.
+So, is there any medical issue with the way the buttocks interacts with the toilet seat that could somehow cause trauma to the anus?
 “None whatsoever,” he says.
-Then he repeating it, for emphasis.

 Straining has some pretty serious, hair-raising drawbacks.
-So we’ll pause here to warn those with a weak constitution that what follows is pretty awful, so skipping the next paragraph may be advised.
+We’ll pause here to warn those with a weak constitution that what follows is pretty awful, so skipping the next paragraph may be advised.

 One of the worst-case scenarios from excessive straining is called internal rectal prolapse, Rao says.
 This is a condition in which the lining of the rectum actually comes out through the anus.
-And because the lower two inches of the rectal lining is incredibly sensitive, touching it can give you constant feeling of urgency, resulting in more straining.
-“What are you trying to poop?”
-Rao asks.
-“You’re trying to poop your own lining.”
+And because the lower two inches of the rectal lining are incredibly sensitive, touching it can give you constant feeling of urgency, resulting in more straining.
+“You’re trying to poop your own lining,” Rao says.
 And eventually it does come out.

-Luckily, these are extreme scenarios that can be avoided, by recognizing when the strain has gone on too long.
+Luckily, this is an extreme scenario that can be avoided by recognizing when the strain has gone on too long.
 That’s 10 minutes.
 Set the timer.
-But for those not feeling the strain, and simply looking for some peace and quiet behind a locked door, Rao says there’s nothing wrong with indulging in some bathroom “me” time.